riversheher/BODB-Extractor/README.md

 The BODB-Extractor is an effor to create a set of tools which will extract the data encoded in the "Berkley Option Database" into a modern format and database.
 This is a project for the CS4470Y capstone course at the University of Western Ontario.

 # Start Here
 A makefile is provided to help initialize your environment with the required dependencies for this project.
+Currently this has only been tested on linux.

 After you have cloned the project, you can get started by running the following commands:
 ```